StudioSpindle/semi-website/_documentation/contributor-guide/current/custom-db/parsing-cross-refs.md

 ## Motivation behind split-parsing

-Generally shards (and also indices) are self-contained units.
-It is thus natural that they return objects which work in isolation and can be interpreted by the rest of the application (usually in the form of a `search.Result` or `search.Results`)
+Generally, shards (and also indices) are self-contained units.
+It is thus natural that they return objects which work in isolation and can be interpreted by the rest of the application (usually in the form of a `search.Result` or `search.Results`, both definied as `entities`)

 However, cross-references aren't predictable.
 They could point to an item in another shard or even to an item of another index (because they are a different